One of my favorite things to cook on the Blackstone Griddle is the Smashburger.

 Burgers are a blank canvas.

-Most enjoy at least some toppings on burgers and the most common would be lettuce, tomato, and onion.
+Most enjoy at least some toppings on burgers; the most common are lettuce, tomato, and onion.

 Slicing the tomato becomes very important.
-Too thick of a slice and the tomato adds more cold moisture than necessary which throws off the meat to topping ratio.
+Too thick of a slice and the tomato adds more cold moisture than necessary, throwing off the meat to topping ratio.

 The same can be said for onions.
 If the onion slice is too thick, its flavor can be overwhelming.
-But if you get the slices to the correct thickness it actually complements the burger quite well and accentuates how delicious the dish is.
+But if you get the slices to the correct thickness, it complements the burger quite well and accentuates how delicious the dish is.

 To achieve the perfect thickness of onion and tomato slices, it's important to use a very sharp knife.
-I keep my favorite slicing knife sharp with the WorkSharp E2 using its automated sharpening cycle.
-If the knife needs a slight touch up I will use a ceramic honing rod and bring the edge back quickly.
+Using its automated sharpening cycle, I keep my favorite slicing knife sharp with the WorkSharp E2.
+If the knife needs a slight touch up, I will use a ceramic honing rod and bring the edge back quickly.
 Beyond a sharp knife, some griddle accessories will make this cook more fun.
 Check out some of the best griddle accessories in this post.

 For the tomato, I try and cut round slices slightly thinner than the thickness of a pencil.
 The onion gets sliced to about half that thickness.